-For the fiscal year ended June 30, 2020, actual revenues were \$24.8 million compared to budgeted revenues of \$24.2 million resulting in a surplus of revenues of \$600 thousand more than budgeted.
-Ad Valorem revenue came in higher than budged by \$490 thousand.
+For the fiscal year ended June 30, 2021, actual revenues were \$24.3 million compared to budgeted revenues of \$24.3 million resulting in a surplus of revenues of \$8.0 thousand more than budgeted.
+Ad Valorem revenue came in higher than budged however this was offset by lower amounts for Water Bank Fees and Interest on investments.
 The District also realized a higher gain on sale of equipment than budgeted.

-For the fiscal year ended June 30, 2020, actual expenditures were \$22.95 million compared to budgeted expenditures of \$23.15 million resulting in a surplus of expenditures of \$200 thousand.
+For the fiscal year ended June 30, 2021, actual expenditures including transfers were \$24.0 million compared to budgeted expenditures of \$24.3 million resulting in a surplus of expenditures of \$254 thousand.

-In summary, the District's General fund ended the year with a budget surplus of \$800 thousand compared to an expected surplus of \$49 thousand.
-The surplus amount does not include the transfer to the special revenue fund of \$480 thousand.
+In summary, the District's General fund ended the year with a budget surplus of \$252 thousand compared to an expected balanced budget.